sensebox/openSenseMap-i18n/README.md

 # openSenseMap-i18n

-Messages and translations used in openSenseMap and openSenseMap-API
+Messages and translations used in [openSenseMap frontend](https://github.com/sensebox/openSenseMap).

-## Consuming these strings
-- TODO

-## Structure of `src/`
+## Structure of `translations`

+- all translations are located inside the `src/` folder.
-- required_keys.json // contains required keys
+- schema.json // defines and contains all required keys
-- user
-  - de_DE.json
-  - en_US.json
-- box
-- header
-- explore
-- interpolation
-- filter
-- download
-- map
-- info
-- misc
+- rest of translations are seperated into single folders ordered by `components`

-## API response messages
+## Contribution

-Each key can be overwritten for the API by adding new keys to the `en_US.json` file with trailing `_API` for the key name.
-(For example `USER_PASS_INCORRECT` is overwritten by `USER_PASS_INCORRECT_API`).
-These keys will be left out in the built and minified translation json files.
-The API will use these transparently by just using the original key.
+For a detailed contribution guideline have a look at [CONTIRBUTING](CONTRIBUTING.md).

 ## License